Davincible/gotiktoklive/README.md

 //  count, listen to the Live.Events channel. func (t *TikTok) TrackUser(username string) (*Live, error) {}

+// GetUserInfo will fetch information about the user, such as follwers stats,
+//  their user ID, as well as the RoomID, with which you can tell if they are live. func (t *TikTok) GetUserInfo(user string) (*UserInfo, error) {}

 // GetPriceList fetches the price list of tiktok coins.
 Prices will be given in
 //  USD cents and the cents equivalent of the local currency of the IP location.
 // To fetch a different currency, use a VPN or proxy to change your IP to a